Aeroid/Crouzet_Password_Recovery/README.md

 Using serial port sniffing, you can easily spot that the connection uses 115.200 baud and 7E1 serial settings.
 The protocol used by the PLC uses ASCII-encoded hex sequences.
 Commands sent typically start with ":01" and end with "\r\n".
 They are answered by the PLC with a paired 3-byte response header also starting with ":01" and a longer payload (typically 132 bytes, also ending with "\r\n").
 When you try to download a protected program, the protocol will be followed through (about 20 request/response steps) until you will need to enter the "password".
 You have five tries before a 30 minute password lock prolongs any brute force attacks.
 The "password" is validated client side in M3 soft, not the PLC!
-For this the INT16 little-endian value of the numberic "password" is send to the M3 soft to have it check your password input.
+For this the INT16 little-endian value of the numeric "password" is send to the M3 soft to have it check your password input.
-All that is needed is to send this particualy request and decode password send to M3 soft.
+All that is needed is to send this particualy request and decode the password sent to M3 soft.

 Have fun with PLC programming!